misje/opencti-wazuh-connector/docs/source/installation.rst

    * - dev
      - Latest development version (branch *dev*) of the connector
    * - latest
-     - The lastest release (à la tag 0.3.0) of the connector
+     - The lastest release (à la tag |version|) of the connector

-Use a version like *0.3.0* to reference a stable version of the connector, or *latest* if you want the latest stable version.
+Use a version like "|version|" to reference a stable version of the connector, or *latest* if you want the latest stable version.
 There are no tags that reference the OpenCTI version, like connectors published by OpenCTI.
 See :ref:`versions and compatibility <versions>` for a connector–OpenCTI version compatibility list.